Nizhnyaya Tunguska: Hydrology

 The value of average water discharge of Nizhnyaya Tunguska gives it eleventh place amongst largest rivers of Russia.
 The annual water discharge at the river's mouth is equal to 3680 m3/s.
 The minimum value observed in 1967 was 2861 m3/s; the maximum was 4690 m3/s in 1974 or, respectively, for the estuary of the river it was about 3093 m3/s and about 5070 m3/s.
 The water supply of the river is from melting snow and summer rains.
 During winter season Nizhnyaya Tunguska contains little water as its basin lies in the region of permafrost and it has no subterranean water sources.
-According hydrological observations during 52 years, the minimum average monthly discharge was 27.8 m3/s in March 1969—it was exceptionally dry winter—and the maximum value corresponds to June 1959 and was 31500 m3/s The diagram below contains mean values of monthly average discharges calculated on the base of a 52-year-long period of observations at hydrological station "Bolshoy Porog".
+According hydrological observations during 52 years, the minimum average monthly discharge was 27.8 m3/s in March 1969—it was exceptionally dry winter—and the maximum value corresponds to June 1959 and was 31500 m3/s The diagram below contains mean values of monthly average discharges calculated on the base of a 52-year-long period of observations at hydrological station "Bolshoy Porog" (фактория Большой Порог, Bolshoy Porog factory).

 Seventy-three per cent of the entire annual water yield occurs during the spring–summer season.
 The amplitude of the water-level variations in the lower stream of Nizhnyaya Tunguska is the highest among all notable rivers of Russia.
 At narrow places in the river channel, ice jams during its seasonal drift, and this creates temporary dams that block normal water flow and raise water levels up to 30 to 35 m above the mean value.
 The summer break-up and drifting of ice passes very violently; it leaves traces in the form of torn-apart uprooted trees and polished rocks.
 During some days of spring freshets the river's discharge can peak at 74000 to 112000 m3/s, and it supplies 50 to 60 per cent of the water volume to the lower stream of the Yenisey in the time of its seasonal inundation.